-HDR stands for high dynamic range.
-The technology behind HDR means it can provide a higher level of contrast between light and dark images on the screen to create a much more realistic image.
-That may not sound like much on paper, but in reality, it’s a pretty significant move.
-In fact, many in the industry believe HDR represents a significantly bigger leap in picture quality than UHD’s higher resolution.
+In the right hands, high dynamic range technology can provide a higher level of contrast between light and dark images on the screen to create a much more realistic image.
+That may not sound like much on paper, but in reality, it can be very significant.
+In fact, all it takes is seeing a quality HDR TV’s increased contrast and color depth in person to realize it represents a dramatic leap forward from plain old 4K.

 HDR: The basics

 Contrast is measured by the difference between the brightest whites and darkest blacks a TV can display, as measured in candelas per square meter (cd/m2), known as nits.
 The ideal low end is completely black, or zero nits — currently only possible on OLED displays, which can turn pixels completely off.
 On the high end, it’s a different story.
-Standard dynamic range TVs generally produce 300 to 500 nits, but some HDR TVs aim much, much higher — thousands of nits even.
+Standard dynamic range TVs generally produce 300 to 500 nits, but in general, HDR TVs aim much higher.
+Some top-tier models can display upwards of 2,000 nits of peak brightness for HDR highlights, while at CES 2018, Sony showed off a prototype TV capable of a whopping 10,000 nits of peak brightness.

-Multiple formats for displaying HDR are possible, but currently there are two major players: the proprietary Dolby Vision format and the open standard HDR10.
-Dolby was first to the party, displaying a prototype TV capable of displaying up to 4,000 nits of brightness.
-For a short time, Dolby Vision was essentially synonymous with HDR, but not every manufacturer wanted to play by Dolby’s rules (or pay its fees), and many started working on their own alternatives.
-Companies quickly realized that this could lead to madness, and many popular manufacturers, including LG, Samsung, Sharp, Sony, and Vizio, eventually agreed on an open standard called HDR10.
+While there are multiple HDR formats, there are currently two major players: Dolby’s proprietary Dolby Vision format and the HDR10 open standard.
+Dolby was first to the party, and for a short time, Dolby Vision was essentially synonymous with HDR, but not every manufacturer wanted to play by Dolby’s rules (or pay its fees), and many started working on their own alternatives.
+Companies quickly realized that this could lead to madness, and many popular manufacturers, including LG, Samsung, Sharp, Sony, and Vizio, eventually agreed on the HDR10 open standard.
+Both formats meet the UHD Alliance standards mentioned above, but how they go about doing it varies greatly.

-While Dolby Vision may have been first, it isn’t currently the most popular format (though it is on the rise).
-Instead, the most popular format is HDR10, which is supported by a wide swath of TV makers.
+While Dolby Vision may have been first, HDR10 is currently the most popular format, supported by a wide swath of TV makers.
 The format isn’t as technologically advanced as Dolby Vision’s theoretical specs, but then again, neither are most Dolby Vision-enabled TVs you can go out and buy right now.

 The HDR10 standard was codified by the Consumer Technology Association, the same group behind the annual Consumer Electronics Show.
 The spec currently uses 10-bit color depth, while Dolby Vision uses 12-bit.
 Both of these offer millions of colors per pixel, and the difference will be difficult to spot depending on how a given movie or TV show is mastered.
 Since one of the goals of HDR is to offer greater color volume, a higher color depth is desirable, at least in theory, but even 10-bit color depth is a major step up from the 8-bit color depth used in standard dynamic range TVs.